-Notice the extraordinary compactness of this solution: one line to define the Green function, one to define the right-hand side, and one to compute the integral of the product of the two.
+Note the extraordinary compactness of this solution: one line to define the Green function, one line to define the right-hand side and one line to compute the integral of the product of the two.

-Although the use of Green functions to solve boundary value problems is a fundamental mathematical idea, it is not usually the best approach numerically.
-Within the chebfun system, there are better ways to solve an equation like u'' + u = f, discussed in another work with Bornemann and Driscoll [9].
+Although the use of Green functions to solve boundary-value problems is a fundamental mathematical idea, it is not usually the best approach numerically.
+Within the chebfun system there are better ways to solve an equation like u'' + u = f, discussed in another work with Bornemann and Driscoll (Driscoll et al., 2008).

-Example 7.
-Global optimization in two dimensions.
-In the chebfun system the global minimization of a function of one variable, whether globally smooth or just piecewise smooth, is routine.
+EXAMPLE 4.7 (Global optimization in two dimensions) In the chebfun system the global minimization of a function of one variable, whether globally smooth or just piecewise smooth, is routine.
 Now suppose we have a function of two variables defined on a rectangle, like this one:

-(4.4) $$f(x,y) = \sin(6x) + \sin(5y) + \sin(8x + 3y), \quad -1 \le x, y \le 1.$$
+$$f(x, y) = \sin(6x) + \sin(5y) + \sin(8x + 3y), \quad -1 \le x, y \le 1.$$ (4.4)

-The left side of Figure 4.8 plots contours of the function, and it is clear that there are several local minima.
+The left-hand side of Fig. 11 plots contours of the function, and it is clear that there are several local minima.
 One way to find the global minimum is to minimize in one direction at a time.
 The following code segment defines an anonymous function fx(x) whose value for each x is a chebfun in y corresponding to that value of x.
-The function g is then constructed as the chebfun in x of the minima of these functions fx(x) (right side of Figure 4.8).
-It is continuous but only piecewise differentiable, and the breakpoints apparent in the right-hand plot of Figure 4.8 have been found by automatic edge detection.
-By minimizing this piecewise smooth univariate function g, one obtains the global minimum of the original bivariate function, all with just three lines of MATLAB code.
-The position (xmin,ymin) of the minimum is also calculated and is marked by a dot in the figure.
+The function g is then constructed as the chebfun in x of the minima of these functions fx(x) (right-hand side of Fig. 11).
+It is continuous but only piecewise differentiable, and the break points apparent in the right-hand plot of Fig. 11 have been found by automatic edge detection.
+By minimizing this piecewise-smooth univariate function g, one obtains the global minimum of the original bivariate function, all with just three lines of Matlab code.
+The position (xmin, ymin) of the minimum is also calculated and is marked by a dot in the figure.